 The following Dispute Resolution guidance note Produced in partnership with Professor Richard A Buckley provides comprehensive and up to date legal information covering:

 Private nuisance normally involves interference with the claimant’s enjoyment of their land, usually by noise or smell or by the causing of actual physical damage to their property.
+In Carnegie v Raleigh, a deliberate dumping of ‘trashed’ cars on the respondent’s land in a tit-for-tat creation of an eye-sore was found to constitute a nuisance, resulting in the court ordering the permanent removal of the cars and granting an injunction to ensure that this took place.

 Interference with the enjoyment of an easement relating to the claimant’s land may also constitute such a nuisance, the right to light being the most common type of claim in this category.